 Last year was packed with the launch of some fantastic new motorcycles, from Kawasaki Z900 to Honda CBR 650F to Triumph Bobber and several others in varied segments.
 However, while these motorcycles are all very exciting, one thing that keeps them afar from the mass market is the price tag and hence, it is bikes such as the recently launched TVS Apache 310 RR that fit the bill for most motorcyclists in India.
 Who doesn't want a motorcycle that packs some grunt and isn't a burden on the pocket, so here goes:

-Royal Enfield Continental GT 650: Royal Enfield Continental GT 650 was unveiled along with the Interceptor INT 650 at Milan.
-It is the Cafe Racer version which is also powered by the same 648cc parallel twin engine that churns out a maximum power output of 47 hp along with a peak torque of 52 Nm.
-It will come with six-speed transmission and a slipper clutch.
-Royal Enfield Continental GT 650 is likely to be priced at about Rs 3.3 lakh.
+Royal Enfield Continental GT 650: A cafe racer version of the 650cc motorcycle, the Royal Enfield Continental GT 650 was revealed alongside the Interceptor 650 and is also powered by the same 648cc parallel twin engine that churns out a maximum power output of 47 hp along with a peak torque of 52 Nm.
+It will have a six-speed gearbox and slipper clutch.
+Expect the Continental GT 650 to be priced slightly higher than the Interceptor 650 at about Rs 3 lakh.

 Yamaha R3: The 2018 Yamaha YZF-R3 draws its power from the same 321cc, parallel twin, liquid-cooled engine that runs the outgoing model.
 The fuel injected mill is good for churning out respective power and torque outputs of 41 hp and 30 Nm.
 Gearbox is a six-speed unit.
 The 2018 Yamaha YZF-R3 is expected to hit Indian shores at the coming 2018 Auto Expo.
 For regular updates on social media, please follow our Facebook and Twitter accounts.
 Subscribe to our YouTube channel for automotive videos.